What To Bring

 LEAVE THESE BEHIND

-Over the years and from time to time, we have had wonderful trips except for that one special person (we all know one or have one of them in our family or as a friend), who makes everyone Else, miserable and complains about everything from the cost of the trip, travel time, fish size, not being able to keep fish because they are out of season or too short.
+Cheap, grumpy, negative, rude or unappreciative people.
+Over the years and from time to time, we have had wonderful trips except for that one special person (we all know one or have one of them in our family or as a friend), who makes everyone Else, miserable.
+They are usually the one who complains about everything from the cost of the trip, travel time, fish size, not being able to keep every fish because they are out of season or too short.
 The list continues.
+Do yourself and us a favor and don’t invite them.

 The Idea Of Filling The Freezer – We want you to take as many fish as you need for a few meals or to take a good mess home.
 However, new federal and state bag limits and seasons have made it to where catching a cooler full of fish is hard unless you take a full day trip or longer.
 If the fish you are trying to catch tastes good, is big or fights hard, the season is highly regulated.
 Seasons do not over lap.
 Red snapper is open June 1 to mid to late August.
 Amberjack is supposed to open September 1 and Gag Grouper don’t open until September.
 Those are our largest fish on our artificial reefs.